callixte-girard/YoutubeChannelLeecher/README.md

 - make video download async and run by 3 or 4 vids

 ## Abandoned | Not useful anymore
+- MUTE YOUTUBE AT EACH TURN (with a keystroke in Selenium for example) (2020-11-23), irrelevant now that software can be launched headless flawlessly
 - download functionality (2020-01-11), now done through separate software : 4K Video Downloader
 - prevent video loading from stalling when window is not visible/active with Chrome. —> seems impossible, except with headless options, but it's a bit buggy with other functionalities
 - create children from template in collection's rows —> impossible due to Notion API limitations